hanseljulio/LinkedListandNode/README.md

    * This constructor will create the player's name and skill level that is set to the given values
  * Functions:
    * getName()
-     * This function will return the name of the player
+     * This function will return the name of the player as a string
    * getSkillLevel()
-     * This function will return the skill level of the player
+     * This function will return the skill level of the player as an integer
    * toString()
      * This function will return the name and skill level of the player as a string